Nitesh-Singh-5/Nitesh-Singh-5/README.md

 ![Visitor Count](https://profile-counter.glitch.me/{Nitesh-Singh-5}/count.svg)
 <br>

-<p align="center">I'm currently a Pre-final year student pursuing my Bachelor of Technology in Computer Science from NIET (Gr.
+<p align="center">I'm currently a Final year student pursuing my Bachelor of Technology in Computer Science from NIET (Gr.
 Noida).
 I'm passionate about Full stack web & app development.
 You can also find me interested in machine Learning.
 <!--   I started a programming club in my college, @CS-Hunt.
 You should definitely check it out. -->
 </p>